grumpyjames/birding-almanac/features/a-200-bird-year/part-08-bristol-weekend.md

 </figure>

-In other goose news, there are a few Barnacle spotted around in the mud in front of us; probably wild according to the professionals in the hide.
+In other goose news, there are a few Barnacle spotted around in the mud in front of us; probably wild, according to the professionals in the hide.
 To complete Mum's target list, there are also several cranes poking about.

-We beat a retreat from the Tower hide, and after a brief discussion, from the reserve itself; we have a lunch plan to make and some more exploring to do - birding wise not a lot happens, but we can recommend [The Red Lion](http://www.redlionarlingham.co.uk/) if you're in need of a meal and the world and his wife (+ several large dogs and inappropriately large vehicle) have already flooded Frampton.
+We beat a retreat from the Tower hide and, after a brief discussion, from the reserve itself; we have a lunch plan to make and some more exploring to do - birding-wise not a lot happens, but we can recommend [The Red Lion](http://www.redlionarlingham.co.uk/) if you're in need of a meal and the world and his wife (+ several large dogs and inappropriately large vehicle) have already flooded Frampton.